Supakornn/pruna/docs/user_manual/smash_config.rst

     smash_config.add_processor("openai/whisper-large-v3")
     smash_config['compiler'] = 'c_whisper'

-If you try to activate a algorithm that requires a dataset, tokenizer or processor and haven't added them to the ``SmashConfig``, you will recieve an error.
+If you try to activate a algorithm that requires a dataset, tokenizer or processor and haven't added them to the ``SmashConfig``, you will receive an error.
 Make sure to add them before activating the algorithm!
 If you want to know which algorithms require a dataset, tokenizer or processor, you can look at :doc:`the compression algorithm overview </compression>`.

 ``SmashConfig`` Documentation
 ---------------------------------------------